Curriculum VitæClick here to open my CV

-All of my research articles are on the arXiv, but you can also find them on my webpage.
 My research integrates analytic and geometric techniques to study evolutionary partial differential equations.
 More specifically, I am currently focused on analyzing shock singularities in compressible fluids.
-I am also interested in global/finite-in-time existence properties to equations that model wave-like phenomena (i.e. relativistic membranes).
+I am also interested in stability properties to equations that model wave-like phenomena (i.e. relativistic membranes).
+All of my research articles are on the arXiv, but you can also find them on my webpage.

 You can find my dissertation, titled "The vector field method and its applications to nonlinear evolution equations" here.